bonnee/Bonnee.github.io/content/_index.md

 ---
 title: "Welcome!"
-draft: false
+tags: ["index"]
 ---

 # Welcome!

 I'm Bonnee, a student with a passion for cars, sailing and everything that computes.
+I also like to make stuff.